KarolBukowski94/SQL_Project_Data_Analytics/README.md

 This project aims to help aspiring data analysts like myself navigate the job market by providing valuable insights into the global and Polish data analyst job landscape.

 ### 🔍 The analysis focuses on data analyst roles, covering:
-1. 💰 Highest-paying jobs
+1. Top-Paying Jobs 💰
-2. 🔧 Key skills required for top-paying roles
+2. Skills for Top-Paying Jobs 🔧
-3. 🔥 Most in-demand skills
+3. Most In-Demand Skills 🔥
-4. 💰🔧 Top-paying skills
+4. Top-paying skills 💰🔧
-5. 📚💡 Optimal skills to learn for career growth
+5. Most Optimal Skills to Learn 📚💡
-6. 🎓 Degree requirements
+6. Degree requirements 🎓
-7. 📅 Months with the highest number of job postings
+7. Peak Hiring Months 📅📈

 # Tools Used
 To conduct this analysis, I utilized several essential tools: